OndrejNepozitek/Edgar-DotNet/docs/grid2d/corridors.md

 ```

-We have to somehow identify corridor rooms.
-As we use integers, probably the easiest way is to number them and keep track which was the last used number:
+Before we add corridor rooms, we have to figure out how to identify them.
+As we use integers, probably the easiest way is to number the corridor rooms and keep track which was the last used number:

 ```